 This people draweth nigh unto me with their mouth, and honoureth me with their lips; but their heart is far from me.

 You say, “this will never happen to me. ” Remember what Paul told the Corinthians, “take heed lest ye fall.”
 No matter how far we’ve grown in grace, it is no guarantee we won’t decline spiritually.
 Any of us can and do backslide at times!
-I'm a prime example.

 I know thy works, that thou art neither cold nor hot: I would thou wert cold or hot.
 So then because thou art lukewarm, and neither cold nor hot, I will spue thee out of my mouth.